-Academic Advising Process and Owl Link
+Academic Advising Process, MyPGCC, and Owl Link

-Owl Link provides important online services to help students accomplish educational and career goals.
-Advisors provide students with an overview of Owl Link and the functions of the My Credit Academic Records section of the Credit Students menu.
+MyPGCC and Owl Link provide important online services to help students accomplish educational and career goals.
+Advisors provide students with an overview of these and the functions of the My Credit Academic Records section of the Credit Students menu.
 Most importantly, advisors instruct students in the use of the Student Planning tool.